-There’s a good chance you have owned or used a Maglite flashlight.
-These quality lights are the creation of Tony Maglica, a Croatian immigrant who used his machinist skills to build a business in his Los Angeles garage.
-He managed to design these products in his off hours from different odd jobs to make ends meet.
+Maglite flashlights — long known for quality and durability — are the creation of Tony Maglica, a Croatian immigrant who used his machinist skills to build a business in his Los Angeles garage.
+He managed to design Maglites in his off hours from different odd jobs to make ends meet.

 Word eventually got out about the product and it was picked up by the military and other industries.
 By 1974, the company was incorporated.
-In 1979, Maglica designed the Maglite flashlight specifically for the police force, taking the company to new heights.
+In 1979, Maglica designed Maglite flashlights specifically for police forces, taking the company to new heights.

 When you’re in college and don’t have a basement, you use the next best thing to launch your business.
 Dell founder Michael Dell was enrolled at the University of Texas in Austin when he began selling personal PCs from his dorm room.

-Dell wanted to sell directly to the customer and make prices lower.
-His genius idea took off and allowed him to drop out of school before securing actual office space in North Austin.
+Dell wanted to lower prices by selling directly to the customer.
+His innovative idea took off and allowed him to drop out of school before securing actual office space in North Austin.

 - Year established: 1923

 Walt Disney is one of history’s most famous entrepreneurs, and the company he built is now the largest media and entertainment company on Earth.
 It’s not just theme parks, a cruise ship line and the world’s mightiest library of kids and family movies.